-Sticking closely to an outline plan will help you to remain focused, which increases your chances of developing a strong and coherent argument.
+Sticking closely to a plan will help you remain focused without getting too overambitious with your research, which increases your chances of developing a strong and coherent argument.
 Knowing where your ideas are headed will ensure that you remain on track and only relevant points are made.

 As you consider what needs to be achieved by the submission deadline, Christie recommends that you factor in time for:

-- reading and researching;
+- reading and researching

-- gathering and analysing data;
+- gathering and analysing data

-- drafting and redrafting;
+- drafting and redrafting

 - printing and binding.

-Reference as you go
+Write as you go

-When you are ready to begin writing, aim for an output of 500 to 1,000 words each week.
+Start writing straight away, and use the writing process as a tool to help you better understand the topic.
 Check that you've addressed everything you want to cover once a section is complete.
 Each should serve its own particular function, linking well with the rest of the content.

 You should frequently back up, make research notes and maintain a comprehensive list of your sources.
 'Keeping track of what you've been reading and where it came from will save you hours of work later on,' says Christie.
 'It can be extremely difficult to remember where ideas came from, particularly when you have books piled high and folders bursting with journal articles.'